-I lost my brother to cancer when I was in 5th grade, that was probably hardest single thing I experienced in my childhood.
+I lost my brother to cancer when I was in 5th grade, that was probably the single hardest thing I experienced in my childhood.
 I remember kids teasing me about it to this very day.
 My parents "trying" to make things work and separating two times was very taxing too.
-They still together today though.
+They are still together today though.

 Lifting weights in high school paid off and I looked good by senior year.
 Still, my results with women were much less than in the past 4-5 years.